PhD - University of Wisconsin-Madison, Madison, WI; MA - University of Wisconsin-Madison, Madison, WI; MA - Yale University, New Haven, CT

 - Rethinking Schooling: A "Re-Introduction" to Education (ED/EDUC 1000)

-- Rachel Silver (fort).
+- Rachel Silver (2020).
 Sex, Schooling, and the Paradox of the Readmission Policy in Malawi.
 In Lydia Boyd and Emily Burrill (Eds.), Legislating Gender and Sexuality in Africa: Rights, Society and the State.
 Madison, Wisconsin: University of Wisconsin Press

 - Rachel Silver (2019).
 "Nothing but Time": Middle Figures, Student Pregnancy Policy, and the Malawian State.
 African Studies Review, 62 (4).